shader-slang/slang/docs/proposals/013-aligned-load-store.md

 ### SPIRV ###

-In SPIRV, the alignment can either be encoded as a deocration on the pointer type, or as a memory operand on the OpLoad and OpStore operations.
+In SPIRV, the alignment can either be encoded as a decoration on the pointer type, or as a memory operand on the OpLoad and OpStore operations.

 ### Other Languages ###